UCI-GDIM31/w0-setup-check-in-erikam1209/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

-1. Game design document
+1. Game design document N/A

-2. Scope management
+2. Scope management N/A

-3. Iteration
+3. Iteration: typically since in a for loop where the loop has a set number of times to go through the portion of the code and with each completion, it adds an iteration

-4. Object-Oriented programming
+4. Object-Oriented programming N/A

-5. Model-View-Controller architecture
+5. Model-View-Controller architecture N/A

 ## Complete!